-- 2. Negligent Manslaughter: the killing of another person through gross negligence.
-Deaths to persons due to their own negligence, accidental deaths not resulting from gross negligence, and traffic fatalities are excluded. - B. Sexual Assault Any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent.
-Include attempted Sexual Assaults, but do not include any Sexual Assaults other than the four types of Sexual Assaults described below: - 1.
-Rape: The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without consent of the victim. - 2.
-Fondling: The touching of the private body parts of another person for the purposes of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity.
-Fondling is recognized as an element of the other sex offenses.
-Therefore, count Fondling only if it is the only sex offense. - 3.
-Incest: Nonforcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - 4.
-Statutory Rape: Nonforcible sexual intercourse with a person who is under the statutory age of consent.
-Note: Remember, if force was used or threatened, or the victim was incapable of giving consent because of his/her age or temporary or permanent mental impairment, the offense is Rape, not Statutory Rape. - C. Robbery the taking or attempting to take anything from value of the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.
-Essential elements of a robbery include: (1) commission in the presence of a victim (usually the owner or person having custody of the property); (2) victim is directly confronted by the perpetrator; (3) victim is threatened with force or put in fear that force will be used; and (4) involves a Theft or Larceny. - D. Aggravated Assault an unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
-This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm. - E. Burglary the unlawful entry of a structure to commit a felony or a theft.
-(For reporting purposes this definition includes: unlawful entry with intent to commit a larceny or a felony; breaking and entering with intent to commit a larceny; housebreaking; safecracking; and all attempts to commit any of the aforementioned.)
-Do not classify as a Burglary: thefts from automobiles, whether locked or unlocked; shoplifting; and thefts from coin-operated machines. - F. Motor Vehicle Theft the theft or attempted theft of a motor vehicle.
+- 1. Murder/Non-Negligent Manslaughter: the willful (non-negligent) killing of one human being by another. - 2.
+Negligent Manslaughter: the killing of another person through gross negligence. - 1.
+Sex Offenses Any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent. - a.
+Rape: The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without consent of the victim. - b.
+Fondling: The touching of the private body parts of another person for the purposes of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - c.
+Incest: Nonforcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - d.
+Statutory Rape: Nonforcible sexual intercourse with a person who is under the statutory age of consent. - B. Robbery the taking or attempting to take anything from value of the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear. - C. Aggravated Assault an unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
+This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.
+(It is not necessary that injury result from an aggravated assault when a gun, knife, or other weapon is used which could and probably would result in serious personal injury if the crime were successfully completed.) - D. Burglary the unlawful entry of a structure to commit a felony or a theft.
+(For reporting purposes this definition includes: unlawful entry with intent to commit a larceny or a felony; breaking and entering with intent to commit a larceny; housebreaking; safecracking; and all attempts to commit any of the aforementioned.) - E. Motor Vehicle Theft the theft or attempted theft of a motor vehicle.
 (Classify as motor vehicle theft all cases where automobiles are taken by persons not having lawful access, even though the vehicles are later abandoned including joy riding).